Muzammal-Naseer/starter-academic/content/authors/Koushik/_index.md

 ---
 # Display name
-title: Syed Talal Wasim
+title: Koushik Srivatsan

 # Username (this should match the folder name)
 authors:
-- Talal
+- Koushik

 # Is this the primary user of the site?
 superuser: false